Bafbi/terraform-provider-hyperv/dev/README.md

 ## Notes

-- ISO upload happens during `tofu apply` and may take a few minutes
+- ISO upload happens during `terraform apply` and may take a few minutes
 - VM is created in "Off" state for testing
 - Forward slashes work in Windows paths
 - Directories are created automatically by Terraform